crguezl/vuejs-fundamentals/README.md

 - Attribute Bindings and dynamic classes
 - Components

-The course is suitable for developers who do not yet know about Vue.js or are just getting started with Vue.

 ##  References

 - [Annotated Reading of the Essentials Section of the Vue.js Guide](https://crguezl.github.io/learning-vue-geting-started-guide)
-- You can find this free course by **Vue School** at [vueschool.io](https://vueschool.io/courses/vuejs-fundamentals)
+- You can find this free course by **Vue School** at [vueschool.io](https://vueschool.io/courses/vuejs-fundamentals).
+The course is suitable for developers who do not yet know about Vue.js or are just getting started with Vue.